 In the fully extended condition, the photographer should be able to look through the viewfinder of the camera without bending down.

-So, buy a tripod that comes with a maximum unfolded height greater than or equal to your height.
+Buy a tripod that comes with a maximum unfolded height greater than or equal to your height.

 3. Weight of the Tripod

-To select the right tripod you must consider the tripod weight also.
+Before selecting a tripod you must consider the tripod weight also.

-If you are a studio photographer, weight doesn’t matter much.
 Also, for an outdoor photographer, when you travel on flights there will be restrictions on the weight that you carry.

-So, outdoor photographers should go for a lightweight tripod.
-You can go for a light-weight carbon fiber tripod instead of the heavy ones made of aluminum.
+You can go for a light-weight carbon fiber tripod instead of the heavy aluminum ones.

 4. Minimum Height

-Minimum height is a factor to consider for macro and nature photographers.
 People shooting nature tend to go for a lower angle which requires smaller tripod heights.

 Macro photographers want the camera to get closer to the subject that is at ground level or slightly above ground level.
-So, make sure that the tripod you buy meets the minimum height requirement as per your shooting purpose.

 5. Folded Height